Want to stop teen smoking? Follow this no-nonsense approach, from setting a good example to making a plan and celebrating success.

 - Smoking zaps your energy for sports and other activities.

 When you talk to your teen about stopping smoking, ask if any of his or her friends have tried to stop smoking.
 Consider why they were — or weren't — successful.
-Then ask your teen which stop-smoking strategies he or she thinks might be most helpful.
+Ask your teen which stop-smoking strategies he or she thinks might work best.
 Offer your own suggestions as well:

 - Put it on paper.
 Encourage your teen to write down why he or she wants to stop smoking.
 The list can help your teen stay motivated when temptation arises.